cloverfield-tools/cloverfield/README.md

 # Cloverfield Boilerplate Scaffold Generator

-Cloverfield is a greenfield next-generation JavaScript project boilerplate scaffold generator.
-Or, it will be.
+Cloverfield aims to create a greenfield, next generation JavaScript project boilerplate scaffolding tool.
+That means we'll use the tools that coders in-the-know will be using over the next 1 - 3 years.
+We're starting with the 2016 edition.
+[Read more](https://github.com/ericelliott/cloverfield/blob/master/README.md).

 Please help us decide what this will be by looking at the [open issues](https://github.com/ericelliott/cloverfield/issues).

 ## Why Cloverfield?